microsoft/syntheseus/README.md

 ### Reducing the number of dependencies

 To keep the environment smaller, you can replace the `all` option with a comma-separated subset of `{chemformer,local-retro,megan,mhn-react,retro-knn,root-aligned,viz,dev}` (`viz` and `dev` correspond to visuzalisation and development dependencies, respectively).
-For example, `pip install -e .[local-retro,root-aligned]` installs only LocalRetro and RootAligned.
+For example, `pip install -e ".[local-retro,root-aligned]"` installs only LocalRetro and RootAligned.
 If installing a subset of models, you can also delete the lines in `environment_full.yml` marked with names of models you do not wish to use.

 Syntheseus contains two subpackages: `reaction_prediction`, which deals with benchmarking single-step reaction models, and `search`, which can use any single-step model to perform multi-step search.